psalire/Poker-Hand-Auditor/README.md

 Chi-squared tests also rejects conformity to the expected hand distributions (p < 0.05).

-The distribution of individual cards and hole cards however passed the chi-squared tests (p > 0.05), accepting conformity to the expected proportions.
+The distribution of individual cards and hole cards however passed the chi-squared tests (p > 0.05), failing to reject conformity to the expected proportions.

 Overall, this sample shows a bad RNG algorithm.
 More samples are needed to reach a conclusion.